-The detailed combined financial data below includes the audited financial data for the University of Antelope Valley (UAV).
-This company is deemed a significant acquisition, and so its audited financial data is being presented here separately.
+The detailed financial data below includes the audited financial data for the University of Antelope Valley (UAV).
+This company is deemed a significant acquisition, and so its audited financial data is being presented here separately to the pro forma.

 This following set of tables is for the detailed financial data for the years ended December 31, 2020 and 2019, reported under US GAAP.